gabrielrowan/SQL-File-Aggregator/README.md

 SQL File Aggregator is a command line program in Python which collates the SQL contained in multiple `.sql` files into a single `.sql` file.

+## Prerequisites

+You will need Python installed on your machine

 ## How to use

 1) Clone down project